nerdflation/nerdflation.github.com/design/design-intro.markdown

 title: documents for software design and planning
 ---

-These documents are my attempt to systematize an effective iterative development process using a [navigational][1] metaphor.
+These documents are my attempt to express an effective iterative development process based on a [navigational][1] metaphor.

 ### Basic Assumptions of Iterative Navigation